visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 Maarten Wijntjes <br>
 Catelijne van Middelkoop <br>
 Yuguang Zhao <br>

+## Colour gradient

+This years' colour gradient is based on the paper [Orange & Teal](https://brill.com/view/journals/artp/9/2/article-p134_134.xml) by Jan Koenderink and Andrea van Doorn.
+They always publish inspiring and original views, albeit sometimes a little bit technical, but hey, are we at the Delft University of **Technology** or not!?

 <!--
 Maarten Wijntjes / <img src="images/wijntjes.png" alt="drawing" height="18"/>/ Office C-3-260